 The members of Just Harvest’s Board of Directors serve three-year terms.
-Elections are held annually in May.
+Elections are held annually, usually in May.
 To vote in the next election become a Just Harvest member.

 Sr. Barbara Finch

-Sister Barb has been a Sister of St. Joseph for over 30 years.
+Sister Barb has been a Sister of St. Joseph for more than 40 years.
 She remains committed to changing institutional structures that cause oppression, hunger, poverty, or the diminishment of human dignity.
-Sister Barb is well known throughout the justice and peace community as well as the interfaith community.
+Formerly nurse at the Allegheny County Jail, Sister Barb is well known throughout the justice and peace community as well as the interfaith community.
 Her greatest gifts are consensus building and networking.
-She presently is working at the Allegheny County Jail as a nurse.

 Just Harvest is an organization that Jeannette has admired over the years because “it’s a nonprofit that fights economic injustice issues in a holistic way.
 The clear vision that free income tax preparation is as important to eliminate poverty as access to a caseworker or the ability to go to a farmer’s market with food stamps for fresh produce is inspiring” and why she is glad to have the opportunity of rejoining the board.
 Her community involvements include the Civic Leadership Academy-City of Pittsburgh and being a member of the Allegheny County Green Team, which supports sustainability efforts within the County workplace.
 Her favorite quote, of Jane Addams, is on every email she sends out: “The good we secure for ourselves is precarious and uncertain until it is secured for all of us and incorporated into our common life.”
 It’s a sentiment that she wholeheartedly agrees with.
 Jeannette lives in Pittsburgh’s East End.